-Logging across site is electronically entered into a Tara specific database through tablets or laptops.
-The geology is split into lithology, structure, alteration and mineralisation with visual estimates given for any mineralisation noted in the core prior to assaying.
+Logging across site is carried out using tablets or laptops.
+Data is entered into an in-house produced application (in the case of Mine Geology) or into WellCAD (in the case of Exploration) and uploaded to a Tara specific diamond drillhole SQL database.
+The geology is split into lithology, structure, alteration and mineralisation with visual estimates and mineralisation textures given for any mineralisation noted in the core prior to assaying.
 Major faults are used as domain boundary structures and are either logged as individual intervals depending on the importance of the fault or combined into the lithology.
-Once the core is logged photographs are taken and stored on the network.
+Once the core is logged photographs are taken using the Seequent Imago Capture X application and uploaded to the Imago cloud-based database.
+Logging data is used to inform 3D geological models in Leapfrog.